 Located in the heart of Chennai (Guindy), the Olympia Tech Park has become one of the biggest and most sought after IT parks in Chennai.
-The tech park houses MNCs that operates day and night which is why energy saving features and eco-friendly environment becomes a necessity.
+The tech park houses MNCs that operates day and night which is why energy-saving features and the eco-friendly environment becomes a necessity.
 Rated as one of the largest gold LEED rating buildings in the world, the building makes use of energy and water saving techniques (rainwater harvesting) and recycling and to attain zero per cent discharge.
-The dual plumbing line of the building which helps in treating gray water, is used for flushing or in irrigation.
+The dual plumbing line of the building which helps in treating greywater is used for flushing or in irrigation.

 Infinity Benchmark, Kolkata

 Next on the list is Infinity Benchmark, another LEED Platinum level certified green building which covers an area of 5,60,000 square feet and is spread over 20 stories.
 The air quality inside the building is maintained by CO2 monitoring sensors and intelligent humidification controls.
 External walls of the building are made of brick wall block while the roof has under deck thick polyurethane foam for better insulation.
-Environment-friendly technique like use of electric cars within the complex is used along with energy efficient equipment and waste water recycling system.
+An environment-friendly technique like the use of electric cars within the complex is used along with energy-efficient equipment and waste water recycling system.

 CRISIL House, Mumbai